CreativLogic/ai-marketing-skills/README.md

-# AI Marketing Skills for Claude Code
+# AI Marketing Skills for Hermes, Claude or other AI Agents

-**Marketing frameworks that Claude Code actually executes.**
+**Imagine if Hermes was ressurected with all the knowledge fcrom the best marketers and entrepreneurs.**

 Not guides.
 Not courses. *Skills* — packaged expertise your AI coding agent loads and follows.